yuxiangsun/RTFNet/README.md

 ### RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes
-The code will be released soon.
+##### The code will be released soon.

+Citation:
+Yuxiang Sun, Weixun Zuo and Ming Liu, "RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes," IEEE Robotics and Automation Letters, vol. 4, no. 3, pp. 2576–2583, July 2019.